Category:

 Career

 While on "The Partridge Family," Dey also took other acting roles.
-Her first film role was a passenger on the 1972 film, "Skyjacked," which starred Charlton Heston.
+Her first film role was a passenger in the 1972 film, "Skyjacked," which starred Charlton Heston.
 She also had a role in the 1973 television film, "Terror on the Beach," followed by "Cage Without a Key" in 1975.
 In 1977, she played the role of a young mother plagued with psychological problems in the television film, "Mary Jane Harper Cried Last Night."
 The same year, she starred in the film, "First Love," opposite William Katt.
-She appeared in six episodes of the show, "Loves Me, Loves Me Not," and then played character Jo March in a television miniseries production of "Little Women," in 1978.
+She appeared in six episodes of the show, "Loves Me, Loves Me Not," and then played the character Jo March in a television miniseries production of "Little Women" in 1978.

 On "L.A.
-Law," Dey played character Grace Van Owen, a deputy district attorney who later becomes a judge.
+Law," Dey played the character Grace Van Owen, a deputy district attorney who later becomes a judge.
 The show ran until 1992, airing 110 episodes in total.
 It was very popular with viewers and won a number of awards.
 Dey herself was recognized for her performance multiple times.
 She was nominated for multiple Golden Globe Awards, Primetime Emmy Awards, and a Viewers for Quality Television Award during her time on the show.
 In 1988, she won the Golden Globe Award in the Actress in a Leading Role category.

 At the height of her fame, Dey hosted "Saturday Night Live" in 1992.
 She also landed a co-starring role on the sitcom "Love & War" after "L.A.
 Law" had wrapped.
-The show ran until 1995 but Dey was replaced in 1993 with another actress because the producers felt she lacked chemistry with her co-star, Jay Thomas.
+The show ran until 1995, but Dey was replaced in 1993 by another actress because the producers felt she lacked chemistry with her co-star, Jay Thomas.
 The same year, she produced and starred in the film, "Lies & Lullabies."

 Throughout the rest of the 1990s and into the early 2000s, Dey primarily appeared in television movies, including "Beyond Betrayal," "Deadly Love," "Blue River," and "Bridge of Time."
 In 2002, she reprised her role of Grace Van Owen for "L.A.
 Law: The Movie."